ajouhari/portfolio-website-v01/README.md

 # About
-Portfolio website displaying my projects, goals, and a method of contact.
+Outdated portfolio website displaying my former projects, goals, and a method of contact.

 # Installation
 Download entire folder.
 Only a browser is required, but Visual Studio Code and the extention Live Server would lead to a better experience viewing the site.